What is Protein? What is its importance for the human body?

-- Pregnant and breastfeeding women of all age – 70 grams/day.
+- Pregnant and breastfeeding women of all ages – 70 grams/day.

 Remember that being physically active plays an important role in the intake of Protein.
 It may increase over time as you keep on pushing yourself for more stamina build-up.

-- Kidney damage – As per the reports, people who suffer from kidney disease are at a higher risk of Kidney damage.
+According to reports, kidney damage is more likely to occur in people with kidney disease.
 It is because of the nitrogen found in the amino acids of Protein.
-Thus, if your kidney is damaged, then it has to work hard to get rid of the nitrogen from the body.
+So when your kidney is damaged, it has to work hard to remove nitrogen from your body.
 Furthermore, it will result in kidney damage.

-- Dehydration – When you are continuously taking the high-protein diet, your body will function more actively.
+When you are continuously taking a high-protein diet, your body will function more actively.
 As a result of this, it will flush out the excess nitrogen and, along with it, other fluids and water.
 Though you may not feel thirsty, you will get dehydrated every now and then.

-- Constipation – In a recent study, more than 44% of people who are on a high-protein diet have reported constipation.
+In a recent study, over 44% of people eating a high-protein diet reported constipation.
 It is because these diets restrict the consumption of carbohydrates that contain fiber.